Abby Lee Miller Sentenced In 2017: Why Is The ‘Dance Moms’ Star Possibly Going To Jail?

 Unfortunately, as far as federal bankruptcy court is concerned, Miller continued with her bankruptcy proceedings as if she were still broke.

-Miller’s house of lies came crashing down, as The Pittsburgh Post-Gazette reported in October 2015, thanks to a judge being bored one night.
+Miller’s house of lies came crashing down, as the Pittsburgh Post-Gazette reported in October 2015, thanks to a judge being bored one night.

 Judge Thomas Agresti was channel-surfing one night when he recognized Miller’s name on the TV listings.
 What struck him was the sheer amount of space her name occupied on the listings: ads for Abby’s Ultimate Dance Competition, ads for The Maniac is Back, and promos for her appearance on American Idol.